Salus Populi

 Accommodations

 We have reserved a hotel block, more details to come.
-We will cover hotel room costs for the evenings of February 26th and February 27th, and will maintain a list to send to the hotel.
+We will cover hotel room costs for the evening of February 26th, and will maintain a list to send to the hotel.
 They know to invoice us for your hotel room and tax.
 You will be asked for a credit card upon check-in to cover any incidentals and/or room service.

 Transportation